 In witnessed syncope, pulses are checked immediately.
-If the patient is pulseless, CPR is begun and cardiac resuscitation is done.
+If the patient is pulseless, CPR is begun.
 If pulses are present, severe bradycardia is treated with atropine or external transthoracic pacing.
 Isoproterenol can be used to maintain adequate heart rate while a temporary pacemaker is placed.

-Tachyarrhythmias are treated (see also Palpitations); a direct-current synchronized shock is quicker and safer for unstable patients.
+Tachyarrhythmias are treated; a direct-current synchronized shock Direct-Current (DC) Cardioversion-Defibrillation The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Treatment is directed at causes.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more is quicker and safer for unstable patients.
 Inadequate venous return is treated by keeping the patient supine, raising the legs, and giving IV normal saline.
 Tamponade is relieved by pericardiocentesis.
 Tension pneumothorax requires insertion of a pleural cannula and drainage.
 Anaphylaxis is treated with parenteral epinephrine.

 Placing the patient in a horizontal position with legs elevated typically ends the syncopal episode if life-threatening disorders are ruled out.
 If the patient sits upright too rapidly, syncope may recur; propping the patient upright or transporting the patient in an upright position may prolong cerebral hypoperfusion and prevent recovery.

-The most common cause of syncope in the elderly is postural hypotension due to a combination of factors.
+The most common cause of syncope in older adults is postural hypotension due to a combination of factors.
 Factors include rigid, noncompliant arteries, reduced skeletal muscle pumping of venous return due to physical inactivity, and degeneration of the sinoatrial node and conduction system due to progressive structural heart disease.

-In the elderly, syncope often has more than one cause.
-For example, the combination of taking several heart and BP drugs and standing in a hot church during a long or emotional service may lead to syncope even though no single factor might cause syncope.
+In older adults, syncope often has more than one cause.
+For example, the combination of taking several heart and blood pressure drugs and standing in a hot church during a long or emotional service may lead to syncope even though no single factor might cause syncope.

-Syncope results from global CNS dysfunction, usually from insufficient cerebral blood flow.
+Syncope results from global central nervous system dysfunction, usually resulting from insufficient cerebral blood flow.